Two can play at that game: constraining the role of supernova and AGN feedback in dwarf galaxies with cosmological zoom-in simulations: Results

 Overall, we find that the high-resolution set-up results in an intermediate case in terms of star formation suppression, with delayed outflows leading to only mild gas depletion so that the BH can continue accreting throughout the duration of the simulation until $z=1$.
 Subsequently, the BH ends up being more overmassive with $\log(M_\mathrm{BH} (z=1) / \Msun) = 4.6$, however due to the higher stellar mass this results in a similar offset from the extrapolated scaling relations.

 The AGN feedback models we have investigated in this paper cover a large parameter space resulting in a diversity of outcomes in terms of star formation suppression and it should be noted that the very-high-resolution \EddNoDutyFromZFourRes \ simulation is not necessarily more realistic than the fiducial-resolution runs.
 Rather these runs likely bracket the range of possible AGN feedback outcomes.
-Better AGN accretion and feedback models are needed to understand how the AGN accretes and couples the feedback energy at small scales.

-It will also be imperative to explore these more realistic AGN models together with sophisticated models of stellar feedback and the ISM and combine these with constraints from current and upcoming surveys to constrain the role of AGN in dwarfs.
-In particular, JWST will play a key role in constraining the multiphase outflow properties of dwarf galaxies across cosmic time through sensitive measurements of nebular lines and of (near and mid)-IR emission.
+It will be imperative to explore more sophisticated AGN accretion and feedback models and combine these with results from current and upcoming surveys to elucidate the role of AGN in dwarfs.
+In particular, \textit{JWST} will play a key role in constraining the multiphase outflow properties of dwarf galaxies across cosmic time through sensitive measurements of nebular lines and of (near and mid)-IR emission.